ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: codeblock}

-The file share is deleted in background.
+The file share is deleted in the background.
 Confirm the deletion by trying to view the mount target information.
-If you get `_404 Not Found_` error, the mount target is successfully deleted.
+If you get a `_404 Not Found_` error, the mount target is successfully deleted.

 A `DELETE /shares/$share_id` call can optionally include an `If-Match` header that specifies an `ETag` hash string.
 Make a `GET /shares/{share_id}` call and copy the `ETag` hash string from the response header.
 For more information, see [User tags for file shares](/docs/vpc?topic=vpc-file-storage-vpc-abou#fs-about-user-tags).
 {: note}